NYPD commander who took “Son of Sam” confession dead at 99

-NEW YORK (AP) — John Keenan, the police official who led New York City’s manhunt for the “Son of Sam” killer, and eventually took a case-solving confession from David Berkowitz, died Thursday.
+NEW YORK (AP) — John Keenan, the police official who led New York City’s manhunt for the “Son of Sam” killer and eventually took a case-solving confession from David Berkowitz, has died.

-His death, at age 99, was announced by the police department and Keenan’s family.
+His death Thursday, at age 99, was announced by the police department and Keenan’s family.

 Keenan was the New York Police Department’s Chief of Detectives during the killing spree, which terrified the city in 1976 and 1977 as an unknown gunman stalked his victims with a .44 caliber handgun, killing six and wounding seven others.

-“‘I know you.
+“I know you.
 You’re detective — Chief Keenan,” said Berkowitz, who had publicly taunted the police with notes during the hunt.

 “Who are you?”
 Keenan asked.